jaytlang-hopkins/freefocus/NEXT_STEPS_FOR_STUDY.md

 ## Commands :lock:
-In addition to some code to create or input a 64-bit pseudo-random key (needed for study identifier generation), which is obviously trivial, we need to `import requests` in here and upload derived/de-identified participant data to a remote cloud-based endpoint.
-Given that this runs within Hopkins IT infrastructure, a SAFE-based instance can then poll it for new data over and over again, and all requirements specified in the paper are met without any P2P hole punching / the SSH forwarding I originally envisioned.
+In addition to some code to create or input a 64-bit pseudo-random key (needed for study identifier generation), which is obviously trivial, we need to get derived/de-identified participant data to a remote cloud endpoint _without_ user interaction.
+According to Hopkins RIT, OneDrive is secure for this use case if appropriately configured -- as I can't find any direct HTTPS endpoint exposure within existing infrastructure, this is the next best thing.
+We can then hole-punch from SAFE as needed for subsequent analyses.

-*(We should also blow away the storage of this HTTP server with some timeout e.g. 5 minutes to make sure PHI (not PII at this point) doesn't accumulate where we don't want it.
+**Technical recommendation**: Python may support an in-memory file handle abstraction.
-Bridging that data through trusted Hopkins infrastructure is fine, losing track of it isn't.)*
+This helps our security argument as nothing will hit the disk, even in designated "temp" directories -- so we can't forget to delete anything.
+Full-disk encryption ensures the rest works well. *Bridging that data through trusted Hopkins infrastructure is fine, losing track of it isn't.*

-The hardest part of this is not `import requests`, but:
-* Doing all the diplomacy to get at least three certificates under the Hopkins CA for mTLS
-* Setting up an instance that abides by all the requirements for PHI stuff; if you can call linked study data PHI...
-* Writing the requisite tiny little flask server or similar for the server / intermediary side

-...and I will happily write these emails when I have spare cycles.